sfi0zy/street-monochrome/README.md

 ### Step 1.
 Look.

 These styles create the look of the street monochrome.
 The additional LUT files are created to use the same styles in the different editing programs, with JPEG files, or just to get the fast previews of the photos.
-You can use the 0 + LUT and it'll work as good as the 0 + any of the styles in the step 1.

 #### Standard